 Ford Motor Co.
-(F) will lead the industry in introducing new or refreshed vehicles in the U.S. at the fastest rate for model years 2013 through 2016, according to a Bank of America Merrill Lynch report.
+(F:US) will lead the industry in introducing new or refreshed vehicles in the U.S. at the fastest rate for model years 2013 through 2016, according to a Bank of America Merrill Lynch report.

 Ford will replace 26 percent of its lineup during the period, analysts led by John Murphy wrote in the annual “Car Wars” report published today.
 The analysts said replacement rates will be 25 percent for General Motors Co.
-(GM), 24 percent for Toyota Motor Corp.
+(GM:US), 24 percent for Toyota Motor Corp.
 (7203) and 23 percent for Nissan Motor Co., which will match the industry average.

 Automakers that revamp models faster tend to increase market share, according to Murphy, who is based in New York.
 New-product introductions are accelerating from a “lull” during the last three years and will be led by the crossover, luxury-car and light-truck segments through model-year 2016, which may boost the sales mix for higher-priced models and increase industry profits, according to the report.